-The Volume menu sets the volume of sounds your handset makes:
+The Volume menu sets the volume of sounds your phone makes:

-- Line 1 sets ring volume for phone line 1. - Line 2 sets ring volume for phone line 2. - Messages sets the volume of message notifications. - Earpiece sets the volume of sound coming out of the earpiece. - Speaker sets the volume of sound coming out of the speaker. - Keypad sets the volume of sound associated with pressing keys and buttons. - Data sets the volume of sounds that notifies you that you are receiving a circuit data call.
+- Line 1 sets ring volume for phone line 1. - Line 2 sets ring volume for phone line 2.

+- Messages sets the volume of message notifications. - Earpiece sets the volume of sound coming out of the earpiece. - Speaker sets the volume of sound coming out of the speaker. - Keypad sets the volume of sound associated with pressing keys and buttons. - Java Earpiece sets the volume of sound associated with Java applications coming out of the earpiece. - Java Speaker sets the volume of sound associated with Java applications coming out of the speaker. - Data sets the volume of sounds that notify you that you are receiving a circuit data call.